 |Vacuum Compatibility||Down to 1E-11 mbar||Down to 1E-11 mbar||Atmospheric pressure only||Down to 1E-6 mbar|

 Standard stages are configured to work in atmospheric pressure.
 For high vacuum (HV, 1E-6 mbar) and ultra-high vacuum (UHV, 1E-11 mbar) applications, specialized versions are available.
-As SmarAct is a complete solution provider, we deliver complete single or multi-axis systems including vacuum compatible cabling and HV or UHV electrical feedthroughs.
-Please have a look at the Ultra-high Vacuum Piezo Stages section of our Environment Specific Stages subpage.
+As SmarAct is a complete solution provider, we deliver complete vacuum compatible single stages or multi-axis systems including vacuum compatible cabling and HV or UHV electrical feedthroughs.
+Please have a look at the ultra-high vacuum piezo stages section of our environment-specific stages subpage.

 Higher Blocking Force

 The blocking force is the maximum external force a stick-slip stage can withstand without slipping.
-For certain applications, when the required blocking force is higher than specified in the product specifications tables, the stages can be modified in a way that allows the blocking force to be increased by 1.5 N without changing its outer dimensions.
+For certain applications, when the required blocking force is higher than specified in the product specifications tables, the stages can be modified to be increase the blocking force by 1.5 N without changing its outer dimensions.

 Constant Force Spring